SeMinLim/bluevitis/hw/kernel_example_add_plram_uram/README.md

 This example validates the `Serializer.bsv` package inside the `kernel_example_add_plram_uram` design while also checking the **host -> input buffer -> PLRAM/URAM-mapped memory path -> kernel** read path.

-Unlike the earlier self-test that generated all stimulus inside the kernel, this version uses a host-provided 32-bit word as the test vector for `mkSerializer` and `mkDeSerializer`.

 ---

 ## What this example tests